IZUMO Ishidoro (Stone Lanterns)

-Izumo Ishidoro have been made for many hundreds of years from a local sandstone that formed from volcanic ash.
-During the Edo period (1600-1868) Matsudaira Naomasa, the local lord, recognized the value of this craft and placed the stone under a monopoly.
-The stone was then also used for architectural purposes.
-Ever since the end of the 19th century, the pieces of stonework for gardens and home have been seen as stone art and are well-known throughout Japan.
+Izumo stone lanterns have been made for hundreds of years using locally mined sandstone formed from volcanic ash.
+During the Edo era (1600-1868), the local lord, Matsudaira Naomasa, recognized the value of the sandstone and placed it under a monopoly, controlling its use for both stone lanterns and architectural purposes.
+Since the end of the 19th century, stonework for both home and garden has been considered an artform in Japan.

-Since the stone used for the lanterns is made of tightly-packed fine grains it can be used to make elegant, soft and graceful lanterns.
-Besides having a nice natural color, this kind of stone gathers moss quickly, taking on an antique patina and blending well with the natural environment.
-Furthermore, it is highly resistant to cold and heat and endures the weather very well, as shown by the many works from the Tokugawa era still remaining today.
+Because Kyoto sandstone is made of fine, tightly packed grains, it can be used to produce soft, graceful elegant lanterns.
+In addition to having an attractive natural color, the stone quickly gathers moss, giving it an antique patina that allows it to blend in with the natural environment.
+The material is highly resistant to extreme temperatures and weathers very well, as evidenced by the many works from the Edo era that remain today.

 How to make